Behavioural experimentation is widely regarded as the single most powerful way of changing cognitions. (Waller, 2009)

-- Behavioural experiments frequently involve some form of exposure to a feared stimulus which typically makes any subsequent learning emotionally ‘hot’.
+- Behavioral experiments frequently involve some form of exposure to a feared stimulus which typically makes any subsequent learning emotionally ‘hot’.
 Some authors have proposed that the particular effectiveness of behavioral experimnents is due to the combination of physiological arousal and inhibitory learning (Herbert & Dugas, 2018; Craske et al, 2014).

 Behavioral experiments take different forms, often broken down in to ‘hypothesis testing’ and ‘observational’ forms.

 - Testing hypothesis A: testing an existing (unhelpful) belief.
-For example, testing a belief about the catastrophic nature of particular body sensations by practising interoceptive exposure exercises.
+For example, testing a belief about the catastrophic nature of particular body sensations by practicing interoceptive exposure exercises.
 This is often done in the treatment of panic disorder.

 - Testing hypothesis B: testing a new belief.
 For example, a client with low self-esteem might test a new belief “I deserve to be treated in the same way as other people” by being assertive and saying ‘no’.

 - Testing hypothesis A vs. hypothesis B: testing whether the original (threatening) belief or a newly constructed (less threatening) belief better accounts for the evidence.
 For example, resisting the urge to perform my compulsions to test whether “my family will die” (hypothesis A) or “my intrusive thoughts don’t affect whether people die” (hypothesis B).
 This is often done after formulating a client’s difficulties using the Theory A vs. Theory B technique.